mbeadlescomb/QNN-Error-Mitigation/README.md

 ## Setup
-This experimental proof of concept was developed entirely on Google Colab.
+This experimental proof of concept was developed entirely on Google Colab (notebook included).

 Notebook runtimes were configured with the following:
 - GPU Hardware Accelerator